softwaresaved/MozFest2016-softwaresuccess/sessionplan.md

 ### Learning Goal

 1. Understand how to create appropriate measures.
-2. Gain an understanding of how easy it is to use particular measures.
-(Dan: Does 'use' mean measure/collect, or interpret?)
+2. Gain an understanding of how easy it is to use particular measures, both in terms of collection and interpretation.

-## Synthesis - Summarising what we've learned
+## Synthesis - Summarising what we've learned *(5 minutes)*

 ### Summary